newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 Happy hacking!
 ```
 3- so, type as they say: `cd my app` and hit enter😉
-4- now type: `npm start`, hit enter, wait a moment...
+4- now type: `npm start`, hit enter, wait a moment, wait...
 AND BOOM!🚀 the magic is starting!
+Welcome to React my fellow learner!

-Good luck on your journey!!! i'm still at it and having a lot of (productive) fun!
+Good luck on your journey!!! i'm still at it and having a lot of fun!
+I wish you the same.✊🏾
-All the best to you✊🏾 happy coding and thank you for reading!
+Happy coding and thank you for reading!

-See you in the next article (i think it will be about promises).
+See you in the next article (i think it will be about fetch or promises, and shorter😋).